oysteijo/simd_neuralnet/README.md

 # simd_neuralnet
 Feed-forward neural network implementation in C with SIMD instructions.

 BTW: simd_neuralnet is a bit of a misnomer.
-It is not SIMD instructions apart from AVX and AVX2 instructions in some of the most heavy functions.
+It is not SIMD instructions apart from AVX, AVX2 and AVX512 instructions in some of the most heavy functions.
 Can anyone come up with a better name?
 It is a neural network library written in C. I'm not sure what else makes this library different from the other libraries out there.

+It is very fast compared to other libraries like Keras and PyTorch - just give it a try and you will see.

 ## The idea.
-At current this is just a study project for myself to improve my abilities to implement a feed forward neural network in C. A lot of this code will be based on code from some of my other projects.
+This project started out as a study project for myself to improve my abilities to implement a feed forward neural network in C. A lot of this code will be based on code from some of my other projects.
 Hopefully this will be generally usable.